herbrand-universe/Herbrand/README.md

 *To Do*
    * Add *infer*, *whnf*, *check* and *=* tokens.
-   * Function to traslate terms with variables in terms with DeBrujin index.
+   * Function to translate terms with variables in terms with DeBrujin index.
+   * Bla bla bla